chuanqisun/blog/src/posts/20240806-issues-with-web-ui-generation.md

 Change is the only constant.

 - The source code is not a static representation of the desired UI.
 Abstraction such as "signals" and "hooks" represents how information _changes_ over time.
-AI is lack the affordance to perceive such change.
+There is no handle for AI to grab onto such change.
 - The transformation takes place outside of AI's perception:
   `DOM -[User interaction or time triggered events] -> Changed DOM`
 - "Shallow" mock-ups are much easier than "deep" behavioral prototypes.
 In other words, AI is good at [drawing dead fish](https://vimeo.com/64895205).
 But we want to generate UI, not screenshots.